lynchaj/nhyodyne/6502PROC/README.md

         SEDIT.CO6 - Text editor (only partially working) DBASIC.CO6 - ehBasic for DOS/65
         FORMAT.CO6 - Utility to format floppy disks for DOS/65
+        S19.CO6 - Utility to dump S19 files to memory.
+        WRITEOS.CO6 - Save Running OS version to device for Boot.

         The following utilities are from the DOS/65 distribution and are documented in the DOS/65 documentation. alloc.CO6 - DOS/65 drive utility